vkinelev/rbox-api/README.md

 * ...

-# Environment variables
+# Notes

 1. rails new . --force --database=sqlite3 --skip-coffee

-2. Ports & DNSs
+2. Use reverse-proxy to host multiple sandboxes on the same ip/port

 3. Set insecure registry